Apsd1109/apsd1109.github.io/_blogs/2023-10-14-you-need-this-book.md

 Takeaway three: The mortification of sin is done with the help and power of the Holy Spirit.

 Too often we Christians look to ourselves to kill our sin.
 Out of strong convictions, we're (rightfully) convinced that we need to take action to get a handle on our sin.
-And so we fast, we pray, we setup accountability groups, we distract ourselves with more productive things.
-And don't get me wrong, these are very helpful things to kill our sin and re-sensitize our appetite for righteousness and disgust for sin.
-But done apart from God's power, whether you lasted was a few days, weeks, months, or even years, you end up right where you started.
+And so we fast, we pray, we set up accountability groups, we distract ourselves with more productive things.
+Don't get me wrong, these are very helpful things to kill our sin and re-sensitize our appetite for righteousness and disgust for sin.
+But done apart from God's power, whether you lasted a few days, weeks, months, or even years, you end up right where you started.

 Paul's letter to the Romans puts it this way: